withastro/astro/.changeset/real-drinks-melt.md

 export { default as Accordion } from './Accordion.astro';
 ```

-Then let's say you have a page that uses just the Accordion like so:
+Now, when an Astro page only uses a single component, Astro will send only the necessary script to the page.
+A page that only imports the `<Accordian>` component will not receive any `<Tab>` component's scripts:

 ```astro
 ---